 Selected topics in biochemistry.
-Maximum credit six units applicable on a master's degree.
-261. Advanced Biochemical Techniques (2) Prerequisite: Chemistry 116A.
+Maximum credit six units applicable on a master's

+261. Advanced Biochemical Techniques (2)

+Prerequisite: Chemistry 116A.

 Six hours of laboratory.

 The laboratory application of biochemical techniques in manometry, chromatography, electrophoresis and enzymology.

-270. Nuclear Chemistry (2) Prerequisite: Chemistry 110B.
+270. Nuclear Chemistry (2)

+Prerequisite: Chemistry 110B.

 Nuclear reactions, fission systematics, interpretations arising from nuclear models and applications of radioactivity to chemistry.
-290. Bibliography (1) Exercise in the use of basic reference books, journals, and specialized bibliogtaphies, preparatory to the writing of a master's project or thesis.
-291. Research Seminar (1) Discussions on current research by students, faculty, and visiting scientists.
+290. Bibliography (1) Exercise in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's project or thesis.
+291. Research Seminar (1) Prerequisite: Consent of department chairman.

+Discussions on current research by students, faculty, and visiting scientists.
 Each student will make a presentation based on the current literature.

-297. Research (Credit to be arranged) Research in one of the fields of chemistry.
-Maximum credit six units applicable on a master's degree.
-298. Special Study (1-6) Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
-Individual study.
-Six units maximum credit.
+297. Research (Credit to be arranged)

+Prerequisite: Consent of instructor.